Big quantum cohomology of even dimensional intersections of two quadrics: Introduction

 \end{theorem} The proof is essentially a computation \emph{from the first principle}.
 Namely, we find explicit cycles $S_{0,1},S_{1,2},\dots,S_{5,6},S_{6,0}$ in $X$ such that (\ref{eq-unknownCorrelator-Even(2,2)-4dim-intro}) is equivalent to

-Then we show (\ref{eq-enumerativeCorrelator-Dim4-intro}) by the definition of Gromov-Witten invariants: we count curves that intersect with the given cycles, and use deformation theory to compute the intersection multiplicity of the image of the virtual fundamental cycle and cycles in $X^7$ (see Definition \ref{def-enumerativeCorrelator}).
-As a byproduct we obtain an enumerative result with somewhat classical flavor. \begin{theorem} (= Theorem \ref{thm-countingConics-4dim-general}) For general 4-dimensional smooth complete intersections $X$ of two quadrics in $\mathbb{P}^6$, there exists exactly one smooth conic that meets each of the 2-planes $S_{i,i+1}$ in $X$ for $0\leq i\leq 6$. \end{theorem}
+Then we show (\ref{eq-enumerativeCorrelator-Dim4-intro}) by the definition of Gromov-Witten invariants: we count the curves that intersect with the given cycles, and use deformation theory to compute the intersection multiplicity of the image of the virtual fundamental cycle and cycles in $X^7$ (see Definition \ref{def-enumerativeCorrelator}).
+As a byproduct we obtain an enumerative result with classical flavor. \begin{theorem} (= Theorem \ref{thm-countingConics-4dim-general}) For general 4-dimensional smooth complete intersections $X$ of two quadrics in $\mathbb{P}^6$, there exists exactly one smooth conic that meets each of the 2-planes $S_{i,i+1}$ in $X$ for $0\leq i\leq 6$. \end{theorem}

 Let us emphasize the significance of the computation of the special correlator.
 In view of our previous results and conjectures (see \cite[Conjecture 1.15 and Table 1]{Hu15}), in the algorithmic sense the special correlator is the only genus 0 Gromov-Witten invariant of complete intersections, at least the even dimensional ones, that we have no definite way to compute.
-But see Remark \ref{rem:compute-specialCorrelator-fromHigherGenusInv} for a possible approach via higher genus Gromov-Witten invariants with ambient insertions, as a byproduct of Theorem \ref{thm-intro-convergence-semisimplicity}.\\
+But see Remark \ref{rem:compute-specialCorrelator-fromHigherGenusInv} for a possible approach via higher genus Gromov-Witten invariants with ambient insertions, as a byproduct of Theorem \ref{thm-intro-convergence-semisimplicity}.
+Shortly after the first version of this paper, Argüz, Bousseau, Pandharipande, and Zvonkine (\cite{ABPZ21}) showed that one can compute all genera Gromov-Witten invariants of the even dimensional Gromov-Witten invariants by the degeneration formula.
+However, the computation might be rather complicated to carry out.\\